Background pattern

 • Levodopa (used to treat Parkinson's disease).

-• St. John's Wort (a medicinal plant used to treat insomnia, mild depression, etc.).
+• St. John's Wort (a herbal remedy used to treat insomnia, mild depression, etc.).

-• Anticoagulants and/or antiplatelet agents (used to make blood more fluid): blood coagulation may be altered with a risk of bleeding.
+• Anticoagulant and/or antiplatelet agents (used to make blood more fluid): blood coagulation may be altered with a risk of bleeding.

 Anesthesia

-If you are to be anesthetized (for surgery), inform your doctor or dentist that you are taking Deprax.
+If you are going to undergo anesthesia (for an operation), inform your doctor or dentist that you are taking Deprax.

-Food:trazodone should be taken after eating if taken in divided doses, or at bedtime if taken in a single dose.
+Food:trazodone should be taken after eating if taken in divided doses, or at bedtime if taken as a single dose.

 Pregnancy, breastfeeding, and fertility